pnp/telemetry-proxy-node/README.md

 Initially, the projects made use of Application Insights, but over time it appeared that Application Insights does not yet support multiple configurations and/or account keys.
 Because it is not supported, it prevents other developers from adding Application Insights to their own project, or the PnP Application Insights filters get overwritten.

-The data you send to the proxy will be added to the PnP Application Insights account.
+The data you send to the proxy will be added to the PnP Application Insights account and is running on the following API endpoint: `https://pnptelemetryproxy.azurewebsites.net/track`.

 > Info: This project is intended to show to you what is actually running behind our tracking API.